 How to apply

 The NERC QMEE studentship application portal is now open for students commencing in October 2019.
-The deadline for students to apply to supervisors via Track I (directly to the supervisor) or via Track II (centrally to the CDT) is Wednesday, 16 January 2019.
-The deadline for supervisors to submit preferred candidates to the selection board via the online system is Friday, 1 February 2019.
-The Selection Board will review all applications with final decisions made by Thursday, 21 February 2019.
+The deadline for students to apply to supervisors via Track I (directly to the supervisor) is Monday, 1 July 2019.
+There are no more Track II studentships available for start in October 2019.
+The deadline for supervisors to submit preferred candidates to the selection board via the online system is Monday, 15 July 2019.
+The Selection Board will review all applications with final decisions made by Monday, 22 July 2019.
 Please click here for a list of the available projects.

 The CDT will train 36 PhD students in three cohorts of 12 starting with a first entry in October 2017.
 Students will be based at one of the 5 main partner institutions, with a co-supervisor at another partner.
 The duration will be 3.5 years full-time or a longer equivalent part-time.

 Your supervisory team will include expertise in ecological and/or evolutionary data and quantitative methods.
 Students will be registered either at Imperial College London or at the University of Reading.

 There are two ways to apply for a studentship*:

 Track I: Apply directly to a supervisor for one of the suggested projects listed here.
 You should send your CV, a covering letter explaining why you are interested in the CDT and that project, and the names and e-mail addresses of two academic referees.
 At least one of them should have supervised you on a previous research project.